 So, what kind of products can you promote?

 If your audience is made up of fellow podcasters, then promote the best mic, pop filter, mic stands, starter kits, podcast hosting platforms, email marketing tools etc.

 If your podcast is in the health and fitness niche, you can promote diet plans by nutritionists, yoga classes, recipe books, gym memberships etc.

 Think about your niche and look for products and services which will add value to your listeners.
 If the products are on Amazon, join their affiliate program.
+Or you can join any of these high-paying affiliate programs.
 Alternatively, reach out to the companies and negotiate a deal directly with them.
 You could get higher commissions this way.